hamoungh/cpplabs/lab_functions.md

 ```
 this function enables us to print a character at the specified position on console window.

-call the gotoxy(...) function to print the phrase  " hello" at position (5,5).
+5. call the gotoxy(...) function to print the phrase " hello" at position (5,5).

+6. use the function gotoxy(....)  to draw the path of an object when its thrown with some initial speed 20.

+7. Convert the value returning functionpositionUnderGravity(...) to a void function.  add an argument called called `position` to the function. uuse this argument to pass the return value to the caller funtion. modify the main program accordingly.
+8.